top of page

 importance of each word in a poem.
 I think he'd admire this year's submissions.

-This year’s Editor’s Choice is awarded to Joanna Young’s poem Dark Rooms, a piece that struck me with it’s clear, thematic use of darkness to bring forth the visible, bad or good, that surrounds us all.
+This year’s Editor’s Choice is awarded to Joanna Young’s poem Dark Rooms, a piece that struck me with its clear, thematic use of darkness to bring forth the visible, bad or good, that surrounds us all.

 We hope you enjoy our Spring 2026 issue.
 Here’s to the light.